-When HUD conducts the environmental review under Part 50, PHAs (or their vendors) must submit environmental reports and documentation167 for HUD review into the HUD Environmental Review Online System (HEROS), where HUD will complete its review.
+When HUD conducts the environmental review under Part 50, PHAs (or their vendors) must submit environmental reports and documentation212 for HUD review into the HUD Environmental Review Online System (HEROS), where HUD will complete its review.

-HUD staff will review the submissions and may require additional information in order to complete their review.
+HUD staff will carefully review the submissions and may require additional information in order to complete their review.
+When HUD conducts the environmental review under Part 50, it documents the review using the HUD Environmental Review Online System (HEROS).
 HUD's review will result in a determination, which may stipulate the rejection of the site for this demonstration or may require the completion of mitigation measures.
-The RCC will include any conditions required to carry out any and all mitigation measures as may result from the environmental review.
-Any conditions or mitigation that cannot be satisfied before Closing will survive Closing.
+The approval letterRCC will include any conditions required to carry out any and all mitigation measures thatas may result from the environmental review.
+Any conditions or mitigation that cannot be satisfied before the execution of the HAP Contract will be captured in a Rider to the HAP Contract, and those mitigation measure conditions must be completed in a timely manner.
+Closing will survive Closing.

 When a Responsible Entity (RE) completes an environmental review under Part 58, the Conversion Plan must include either Form 7015.16 or a letter with the Responsible Entity's (RE's) finding of exempt activity in order to consider the environmental review to be complete.
-The RE should use HUD recommended formats to document the environmental review record.
-The PHA should submit an environmental report to the RE, in such form as prescribed by the RE, to enable the RE to complete their analysis.
+The RE should use HUD recommended formats to document the environmental review record.213 The PHA should submit an environmental report to the RE, in such form as prescribed by the RE, to enable the RE to complete their analysis.
 Once the review is completed, the PHA must submit either: